conservationtechlab/dencam_hardware/README.md

-This repo is at this stage mostly created to give us an Issue Tracker and such for this DenCam hardware work so that we can use that in concert with the DenCam Hardware 2025 Season project to coordinate on our work towards both the 2025 deployment and the mid-November Churchill testing milestones.
+This repo is at this stage mostly created to give us an Issue Tracker and such for this DenCam hardware work so that we can use that in concert with the DenCam 2025 Season GitHub project to coordinate on our work towards both the 2025 deployment and the mid-November Churchill testing milestones.